pfgithub/threadclient/packages/jsoneditor/README.md

 - some kind of affects_key field
   - not sure what datatype for this one. we can do jsonb i guess for now. it contains a string array.
+  - specifies the highest tree the action modifies
 - jsonb data field
   - [!] ensure that actions do not contain ordered json keys. note that snapshots do contain ordered json data and cannot use jsonb. snapshots can be stored in file